ros2/examples/README.md

 ROS 2 examples
 ==============

-For instructions on how to try out our examples see the ROS 2 wiki: https://github.com/ros2/ros2/wiki
+To see some of these examples in use, visit the ROS 2 Tutorials page: https://index.ros.org/doc/ros2/Tutorials/